iramaprajapati/countries_info_app/README.md

 3. `cd` into the repo folder.
 4. Open the project in VS Code or Android Studio.
 5. run `flutter pub get` to get all dependencies.
-6. run `flutter run-android` or `flutter run-ios` to build the app.
+6. run `flutter run` to build the app.

 (Please note that a Mac with XCode is required to build for iOS)